 Corporate Pointe sits on land once occupied by Hughes Missile Group, Rocketdyne, Atomics International and Raytheon Missile Systems.
 Site has heavy metal, chemical and radiological contamination.
 In August 2009, City of Los Angeles okayed development of property without Environmental Impact Report and eased environmental standards through rezoning.
 Ongoing investigation.

-Over 2,554 radiation tests at Radiation Station and across Los Angeles and over a dozen states from March 15, 2011 to December 22, 2012 and beyond.
+Over 5,327 radiation tests at Radiation Station Santa Monica and affiliated Radiation Stations over a dozen states and Australia from March 15, 2011 to January 10, 2014.
 Dozens of posts, graphs, live streaming radiation monitoring, video and chat covering the greatest single environmental catastrophe in humankind history that continues to irradiate the Pacific Ocean and Northern Hemisphere.
-Extensive investigation discovers and exposes mechanisms and routes of Fukushima fallout in the Pacific and the atmosphere.
-Impacts on the food products from America, Japan and abroad revealed in ongoing tests.
+Extensive investigation discovers and exposes mechanisms and routes of Fukushima fallout worldwide.
+Impacts on the food products from America, Japan and abroad revealed.